CoreumFoundation/coreum/x/dex/spec/README.md

 ### Denom in store keys

-In the following sections there are places where it is required to use a denom as a part of the key in the store.
+In the implementation described later, it is required to use denoms as keys in the store.
+The denom itself is a long string.
-Whenever it happens, the denom must be prefixed with its length encoded using varint algorithm.
+Each order requires two denoms to be concatenated to construct the key (described in next sections).
+As a result, a lot of space in the store would be used to keep those keys.

+Alternatively, we may apply the same trick Cosmos SDK uses to store balances in the bank module.
+Instead of using addresses as keys, sequence number is generated for an account when it receives funds for the first time and mapping between address and number is maintained separately.
+This allows to store balances using 64-bit numbers in the store.

+So, whenever denom is used on DEX for the first time, same mapping might be created for later use in the queues.

+Wherever this doc mentions ***denom prefix*** term, it is related to the structure described above.

 ### Queue prefix

 In the following sections there are places where it is required to organize orders in queues in a way that store iterator returns orders belonging to the same queue one after another.
 For these purposes the concatenation of:
-1. length-prefixed offered denom
+1. offered *denom prefix*
-2. length-prefixed desired denom
+2. desired denom *denom prefix*

 is used as a prefix for the key.

 Wherever this doc mentions ***queue prefix*** term, it is related to the structure described above.

-### Execution price prefix
+### Sorting by price

 Order matching algorithm requires orders to be sorted by price.
 Both corresponding queues, `(tokenA, tokenB)` and `(tokenB, tokenA)`, must be sorted by the same deterministic formula.
 Because two prices might be calculated: `token A amount / token B amount` or
 `token B amount / token A amount`, it must be decided which one is used.

 The algorithm is:
-1. sort the token denoms
+1. sort the denoms by their *denom prefixes*
 2. the amount corresponding to the first one goes to the **denominator**
 3. the amount corresponding to the remaining one goes to the **nominator**

-In this case, the sequence is: `[tokenA, tokenB]` so the formula is `tokenB / tokenA`.
-It means that from two forms of the order matching rule defined earlier, the first one is chosen: order matching is possible if the first item in `(tokenA, tokenB)` queue has the `tokenB amount / tokenA amount` coefficient lower than or equal to `tokenB amount / tokenA amount` coefficient of the first item in `(tokenB, tokenA)` queue
+Assuming, the sequence is: `[tokenA, tokenB]` then the price formula is `tokenB / tokenA`.
+It means that from the two forms of the order matching rule defined earlier, the first one is chosen: order matching is possible if the first item in `(tokenA, tokenB)` queue has the `tokenB amount / tokenA amount` coefficient lower than or equal to `tokenB amount / tokenA amount` coefficient of the first item in `(tokenB, tokenA)` queue